peterdesmet/peterdesmet.github.io/_source/posts/2013/illegal-bullfrogs.md

 [CC-BY-NC-SA](http://creativecommons.org/licenses/by-sa/3.0/) | [1](http://www.gbif.org/dataset/94dce9c1-e2f0-45cb-a77b-8e5caa871a41) | 1 | 0%
 Non-standard license | 61 | 12.749 | 96%

-## Interpreting the other licenses
+### Interpreting the other licenses

 I am entering unknown legal territory by interpreting the non-standard licenses, but since I would like to create an occurrence map with more than 4% of the data, I'll try anyway.

 24 datasets don't supply rights, so I could either interpret this as: 1) I'm free to use these data under the general GBIF data use agreement, or 2) I don't want to risk violating any applicable copyright or database rights, so I won't use these data.

-Some statements I interpreted[^2] as *Non-commercial use* (1 dataset, 22 records), *Non-commercial use with attribution* (5 datasets, 3190 records), *Public domain* (1 dataset, 1 record) or *All rights reserved* (1 dataset: looking at you, [Royal Belgian Institute for Natural Sciences](http://www.gbif.org/dataset/8138eb72-f762-11e1-a439-00145eb45e9a), 1 record).
+I interpreted[^2] other statements as *Non-commercial use* (1 dataset, 22 records), *Non-commercial use with attribution* (5 datasets, 3190 records), *Public domain* (1 dataset, 1 record) or *All rights reserved* (1 dataset: I'm looking at you, [Royal Belgian Institute for Natural Sciences](http://www.gbif.org/dataset/8138eb72-f762-11e1-a439-00145eb45e9a), 1 record).
 For 3 datasets (373 records) it was unclear to me what the license allowed.

+[^2]: I would like to show you how I interpreted the licenses by posting the data on GitHub, but that would violate some licenses.

 The bulk of the data however (26 datasets, 6894 records) have a license of the form (emphasis mine):

-[^2]: I would like to show you how I interpreted the licenses by posting the data on GitHub, but that would violate some licenses.

 > [Institution A] data records may be used by individual researchers or research groups, but **they may not be repackaged, resold, or redistributed in any form without the express written consent** of a curatorial staff member of [Institution A].
 If any of these records are used in an analysis or report, the provenance of the original data must be acknowledged and [Institution A] notified.
 [Institution A] and its staff are not responsible for damages, injury or loss due to the use of these data.

 … or something along the same lines, which I interpreted as *Some use with attribution, no redistribution*.

-## Overview of the licenses used
+### Overview of the licenses used

 License | # of datasets | # of records | % of records | [GBIF practice?](https://dl.dropboxusercontent.com/u/639486/GBIF_Consultation_Standard_Data_Licences.pdf) | [Open data?](http://opendefinition.org/okd/)
 --- | --- | --- | --- | --- | ---